 - 4. The publishing of the Annual Governance Statement (AGS) is the formal reporting of the Council's governance arrangements: it is an opportunity to report on the quality of our governance arrangements and identify actions to improve those arrangements. - 5.
-For 2016/17, new guidance was issued by CIPFA/SOLACE "Delivering Good Governance in Local Government Framework 2016" and in consultation with the Strategic Management Board it was agreed that this would be used to develop and introduce a new Local Code of Governance that supports the Annual Governance Statement process. - 6.
+The Council has adopted the guidance, issued by CIPFA/SOLACE "Delivering Good Governance in Local Government Framework 2016" to produce, both a Local Code of Governance and an Annual Governance Statement. - 6.
 The Audit Committee terms of reference require it to review the "Council's Framework for Corporate Governance"